pages-themes/minimal/writeups.md

 ## Write ups

 This is a page of write ups (CTFS) anything I have found interesting and not strictly code related.
-I try in my free time do these.
+In my free time I sometimes enjoy CTFS.

 ### CTFS